Short-rate models with stochastic discontinuities: a PDE approach: Mathematical and numerical insights

 \subsection{Localization of the computational domain}

 In this section, we focus on a possible strategy for localizing the PDE system (\ref{eq:lastPDE})-(\ref{finalSystem}) to a suitable bounded computational domain, assuming that we know the Green's function associated with the PDE.
-The basic idea is as follows: we fix a region of interest \([x_{\text{min}}, x_{\text{max}}]\) and expand it to a wider domain \([\bar{A}, \bar{\bar{A}}]\) such that: \begin{enumerate} \item for points $x$ within the region of interest and for any terminal datum $g$, the integral in equation (\ref{solG}) is accurately approximated by an integral over \([\bar{A}, \bar{\bar{A}}]\)
+The basic idea is as follows: we fix a region of {observation} \([x_{\text{min}}, x_{\text{max}}]\) and expand it to a wider domain \([\bar{A}, \bar{\bar{A}}]\) such that: \begin{enumerate} \item for points $x$ within the region of {observation} and for any terminal condition $g$, the integral in equation (\ref{solG}) is accurately approximated by an integral over \([\bar{A}, \bar{\bar{A}}]\)